-Licensure: All states require that applicants for MD licensure be graduates of an approved medical school and complete the United States Medical Licensing Exam (USMLE) Steps 1 - 3.
-Steps 1 and 2 are completed while in medical school and step 3 is completed after some medical training (usually between 12 - 18 months, depending on the state).
+Licensure: All states require that applicants for MD licensure be graduates of an approved medical school and complete the United States Medical Licensing Exam (USMLE) Steps 1 to 3.
+Steps 1 and 2 are completed while in medical school and step 3 is completed after some medical training (usually between 12 to 18 months, depending on the state).
 People who earned their medical degrees in other countries also must satisfy these requirements before practicing medicine in the United States.

 With the introduction of telemedicine, there has been concern as to how to handle state licensure issues when medicine is being shared between states through telecommunications.
 Laws and guidelines are being addressed.

 Certification: MDs who wish to specialize must complete an additional 3 to 9 years of postgraduate work in their specialty area, then pass board certification examinations.
 Doctors who claim to practice in a specialty should be board-certified in that specific area of practice.
 Not all "certifications" come from recognized academic agencies however.
 Most credible certifying agencies are part of the American Board of Medical Specialties.
 Many hospitals will not permit physicians or surgeons to practice on their staffs if they are not board certified in an appropriate specialty.